travis-ci/docs-travis-ci-com/docs/user/gui-and-headless-browsers.md

 You can run test suites that require GUI (like a Web browser) on Travis CI.
 The environment has `xvfb` (X Virtual Framebuffer) and `Firefox` installed.
 Roughly speaking, xvfb imitates a monitor and lets you run a real GUI application or Web browser on a headless machine, as if a proper display were attached.

-Befor `xvfb` can be used, it needs to be started.
+Before xvfb can be used, it needs to be started.
 Typically an optimal place to do it is `before_script`, like this:

     before_script:
       - "export DISPLAY=:99.0"